acpl00/furrow-following-weed-detection/README.md

 ## 🔧 Dependencies & Installation

 This project requires the `serial-ros2` library for serial communication.
-And, also requires the ros2 asus xtion to get images from the RGB camera.
+And, also requires the `ros2-asus-xtion` to get images from the RGB camera.

 Follow these steps to set up your workspace: